wultra/powerauth-mobile-sdk/docs/Migration-from-1.3-to-1.4.md

   - If you use higher levels of proteciton than `KeychainProtection.NONE`, then your application may use `KeychainFactory.getKeychainProtectionSupportedOnDevice()` to determine whether the device supports enough level of protection.
 You can display an error message to the user, if the application cannot be used on the device.
   - Various `PowerAuthKeychainConfiguration` class constructors are no longer available.
 You have to use `PowerAuthKeychainConfiguration.Builder()` to construct a custom keychain configuration.

+- _Version 1.4.4+:_ The `IBiometricAuthenticationCallback` interface has slightly changed:
+  - `void onBiometricDialogSuccess(@NonNull byte[] biometricKeyEncrypted)` is now `void onBiometricDialogSuccess(@NonNull BiometricKeyData biometricKeyData)`.
+  - You can call `biometricKeyData.getDerivedData()` to get data equivalent to previous `byte[] biometricKeyEncrypted`.

+- _Version 1.4.4+:_ `PowerAuthKeychainConfiguration.Builder` has new option `authenticateOnBiometricKeySetup(boolean)` to tell SDK that biometric authentication is not required for the biometric key setup.
+  - Altering this option will cause that RSA keypair instead of AES key is stored to Android KeyStore.
+  - Previously created keys are not altered, so biometric factors configured with older SDKs works as before.

 ## iOS

 ### API changes